apache/royale-docs/compiler.md

 Turn your source code into compiled output

-Royale provides a compiler (some call it a transpiler or cross-compiler) and a command-line debugger to turn your source code into compiled output you can share with users.
+[Apache Royale](https://royale.apache.org/) provides a compiler (some call it a transpiler or cross-compiler) and a command-line debugger to turn your source code into compiled output you can share with users.
 The compiler takes [AS3](features/as3), [MXML](features/mxml), and CSS as inputs.

 The main output of the compiler is **JavaScript**.
 The compiler can also output **SWF**s for the **Adobe Flash** and **AIR** runtimes.
 There is some initial work on **Web Assembly** output.